 I’m thinking if you wrote your classes write, wired them up with XmlSerializer attributes, you could just deserialize the configuration file directly, make changes to the classes, then just serialize it all back into your config file.

-Check this out - 128MB USB drive for $37, and it’s smaller than other USB drives.
+- 128MB USB drive for $37, and it’s smaller than other USB drives.
 I may have to splurge on this.

 I have to say, I’m feeling a little oppressed in this overly geeky environment.
 I mean, sure, I work in a software development company, but the terrible, terrible geek humor isn’t remotely as prevalent as it seems to be here.